MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_settargetanalogcopyprotection.md

-This function is always called at PASSIVE level so the supporting code should be made pageable.</p>
+This function is always called at PASSIVE level so the supporting code should be made pageable.